 Where can I find more information about this project?

 For information on other aspects of the Escondido Village Graduate Residences project, visit the website of Residential & Dining Services for updates related to housing and the website of the Department of Project Management for updates related to construction.
 You can sign up for regular construction email updates on the Department of Project Management's website.

 Parking in EV During Construction

-Why does P&TS state that there is sufficient parking within Escondido Village?
+Why does Stanford state that there is sufficient parking within Escondido Village?

 I am concerned about parking closures related to construction of the Escondido Village Graduate Residences.
 What are my parking options?